The Various Visual And Manual Soil Testing Methods

 - Look for signs of previously disturbed soil from other construction or excavation work.
 Consider vibration from construction activity or highway traffic that may affect the stability of the excavation.

 Manual testing involves evaluating a soil sample from the excavation to determine qualities such as cohesiveness, granularity, and unconfined compressive strength.
-Soil can be tested either on-site or off-site but should be tested as soon as possible to preserve its natural moisture.
+Soil can be tested on-site or off-site but should be tested as soon as possible to preserve its natural moisture.

 Manual Test Examples

-Plasticity test: This is sometimes called the “pencil test.”
+- Plasticity test: This is sometimes called the “pencil test.”
 Shape a moist soil sample into a ball and try to roll it into threads about 1/8-inch in diameter.
 Cohesive soil will roll into 1/8-inch threads without crumbling.

 - Dry strength test: Hold a dry soil sample in your hand.
 If the soil is dry and crumbles on its own or with moderate pressure into individual grains or fine powder, it’s granular.
 If the soil breaks into clumps that are hard to break into smaller clumps, it may be clay combined with gravel, sand, or silt.